 How common is Japanese Knotweed?

-It’s estimated that between 1% and 5% of homes in the UK are affected by Japanese Knotweed, which given there are an estimated 25 million homes in the country, is a considerable problem.
+It’s estimated that as many as 5% of homes in the UK are affected by Japanese Knotweed, which given there are an estimated 29 million homes in the country, is a considerable problem.

-It can work through cavity walls, drains and through cracks in concrete and asphalt, meaning the external structure of your home could be severely affected if you have an infestation.
+It can work its way through cavity walls, drains and through cracks in asphalt, meaning the external structure of your home could be severely affected if you have an infestation.

-It’s also extremely resilient, meaning a dried-up, seemingly dead piece of weed can regrow if it comes into contact with soil or water.
+It’s also extremely resilient, meaning a dried-up, seemingly dead piece of Japanese Knotweed can regrow if it comes into contact with soil or water.

-Japanese Knotweed removal – what not to do
+How to treat Japanese Knotweed – and what you definitely shouldn’t do

-Many homeowners, who often just think Japanese Knotweed is a fast-growing plant, will simply trim it back or take a garden strimmer to it.
+Many homeowners, who often just think Japanese Knotweed is a fast-growing plant, will simply cut it back or take a garden strimmer to it.

 Once the cut stems come into contact with soil or water, they can form a new growth within 10 days.